SuperBruceJia/NLNet-IQA/README.md

-# NLNet for No-reference Image Quality Assessment
+# Non-local Modeling for Image Quality Assessment

 The source codes of the proposed NLNet (Non-Local dependency Network) for No-reference Image Quality Assessment (NR-IQA)